Mechanical Project Manager

 Create job alert

-A Mechanical Project Manager with exceptional communication and customer service skills, is required for a very successful interior fit out group.
-The opportunity has arisen, due to the continued growth of the business and the constant increase in high profile client accounts that are being secured.
+A Mechanical Project Manager with exceptional communication and customer service skills is required for a successful interior fit‑out group.
+The opportunity has arisen due to the continued growth of the business and the constant increase in high‑profile client accounts that are being secured.

 The Mechanical Project Manager will have a good level of experience and a strong track record of success.
 The role will include managing small and large full mechanical projects, planning tasks, sourcing labour and equipment, engaging with clients and ensuring that all stakeholders are informed of progress.
-The Mechanical Project Manager will be working on projects of varied size, scope and nature, for prestigious clients in the banking sector.
+Projects will be of varied size, scope and nature for prestigious clients in the banking sector.
 While based from home, the Mechanical PM will need to be able to travel throughout the UK.
-Being centrally located may therefore, be advantageous.
 The group itself has offices in North London and Yorkshire.
 Travel and other expenses will be reimbursed.

 • Manage technical projects from initiation to completion.